vipink1203/log-aggregation-tool-comparison/README.md

 - For organizations with significant log volumes
 - When a single, integrated observability platform is desired
 - For simpler deployments with minimal operational overhead
+- When columnar storage optimized for log analytics is important
+- When your existing infrastructure already includes Vector or FluentBit

 ### When to Choose Vector